Bad Bunny

-El Último Tour Del Mundo (2020), Bad Bunny's third solo album, became the first all-Spanish language album to top the Billboard 200, while its lead single, "Dakiti", reached the top ten of the Hot 100.
-His fourth solo album, Un Verano Sin Ti (2022), spent 13 weeks atop the Billboard 200, was named the best-performing album of the year, and became the first Spanish-language album to be nominated for the Grammy Award for Album of the Year.
-He followed it with the Billboard 200 number-one albums Nadie Sabe Lo Que Va a Pasar Mañana (2023) and Debí Tirar Más Fotos (2025).
-In September 2025, he was announced as the headliner of the Super Bowl LX halftime show in 2026.
+El Último Tour Del Mundo (2020), Bad Bunny's third solo album, became the first all-Spanish language album to top the US Billboard 200, while its lead single, "Dakiti", topped the Billboard Global 200.
+His fourth solo album, Un Verano Sin Ti (2022), was the year's most successful album globally according to the International Federation of the Phonographic Industry (IFPI).
+He followed it with the Billboard 200 number-one albums Nadie Sabe Lo Que Va a Pasar Mañana (2023) and Debí Tirar Más Fotos (2025); the latter became the first Spanish-language album to win the Grammy Award for Album of the Year.
+He scored another four global number-one singles—"Un x100to" (with Grupo Frontera), "Where She Goes", "Mónaco", and "DTMF", with the lattermost becoming the first Spanish-language solo song to top the Billboard Hot 100.
+He headlined the Super Bowl LX halftime show in February 2026, to both great acclaim and controversy.
+His accolades include six Grammy Awards, a Primetime Emmy Award, seventeen Latin Grammy Awards, eight Billboard Music Awards, and thirteen Lo Nuestro Awards.
+Billboard crowned him the Greatest Pop Star of 2022 and 2025, including 19.8 billion streams globally in 2025.

-His accolades include three Grammy Awards, eleven Latin Grammy Awards, eight Billboard Music Awards, and thirteen Lo Nuestro Awards.
-He was crowned Artist of the Year by Billboard in 2022.
-He was the most-streamed artist on Spotify from 2020 to 2022, the second in 2023, and third in 2024.
+He was also the Top Touring Artist of the Year in 2022.
+He became the most-streamed artist of the year on Spotify four times between 2020 and 2025.
 Outside of music, he occasionally performs in professional wrestling.
 Bad Bunny began making appearances on WWE programming in 2021 and made his in-ring debut at WrestleMania 37.
 He is a one-time WWE 24/7 Champion and has wrestled at the 2022 Royal Rumble and the 2023 Backlash pay-per-view events.
-Bad Bunny has also starred in multiple films, including Bullet Train (2022), Cassandro (2023), Caught Stealing (2025), and Happy Gilmore 2 (2025), for which he is credited under his real name.
+Bad Bunny has also appeared in multiple films, including Bullet Train (2022), Cassandro (2023), Caught Stealing (2025), and Happy Gilmore 2 (2025).